League of Champions: Background

 The sixth character he wanted to use was Gargoyle; creator Mark Williams refused permission because he had other plans for the character.
 However, he allowed the comic book to mention Gargoyle, an option which Mallonee made use of, since he had already come up with a backstory for Flare in which Gargoyle had an important part.
 Other Champions who were mentioned in the series, but not shown, are Transpower, Dove (not to be confused with the DC Comics character), and Nightwind (not to be confused with the Marvel Comics character).

-Mallonee's original plan for the series called for six issues of short solo stories which would develop the backgrounds and characters of the individual Champions, and in a subtle manner lead into the giant-sized Champions #7 and 8, in which the five heroes would unite as a team to battle the forces of Demon.
+Mallonee's original plan for the series called for six issues of short solo stories that would develop the backgrounds and characters of the individual Champions, and in a subtle manner lead into the giant-sized Champions No. 7 and 8, in which the five heroes would unite as a team to battle the forces of Demon.
 However, Eclipse Comics felt this scheme ran contrary to their desire for a team book, and rejected it, telling Mallonee to instead write a six-issue series dealing solely with the team's conflict with Demon.
 Mallonee added one of his own Champions characters to the comic, a wheelchair-using man who had been a hero under the name of Doctor Arcane, solely as someone who would explain all the essential Demon backstory that would have otherwise been covered in the short solo stories.